mozilla-b2g/preload-app-toolkit/README.md

 It have to store linked icon to buildin base-64 strings, provide correspondent matadata.json, prefetched appcache..., etc.

-Gaia Preload App script probide a `preload.py` script that help build pre-bundled webapp from a given .webapp URL.
+Gaia Preload App script provide a `preload.py` script that help build pre-bundled webapp from a given .webapp URL.

 ## Usage